xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 enough to appeal to the community at large.
 For this reason, we begin our class with exercises that target daily computation and writing related tasks that are common to humanities researchers whatever particular research interest they may have.
-We create little "experiments" that address one's writing, for example.
+We create small "experiments" that address one's writing, for example.
 These include a lab session in which students analyze their own documents for commonly over-used "weasel words,"[^ln-weasel] for example.
-Working with one's own documents introduces important concepts like "relative" and "absolute" paths, file formats, and small shell utilities like `grep` (used to search through text files), `wc` (word count), `sed` (stream editor for text transformation), that can later be extended into more advanced concepts in system management or natural language processing in Python.
+Working with one's own documents introduces important concepts like "relative" and "absolute" paths, file formats, and small shell utilities like `grep` (used to search through text files), `wc` (word count), `sed` (stream editor for text transformation), that can later be extended into more advanced concepts in system administration or natural language processing.
 When put together, these small utilities form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."

 [^ln-weasel]: Weasel words are words that sound very meaningful, but instead of adding, diminish the impact of persuasive writing.
 The "very" in the previous